linka-cloud/k8s-dns-manager/README.md

   raw: 'example.org ns ns0.dns.example.org'
 ```

-### Generate DNS Records from LoadBalancer Services and Ingresses
+### Generate A Records from LoadBalancer Services and Ingresses

 The DNS Operator support creating automatically DNS records for LoadBalancer Services and Ingresses.